claragarciamoll/MCV-M5_Group5/w6-code/semantic_segmentation.md

 sh convert_cityscapes.sh
 ```

 The converted dataset will be saved at ./deeplab/datasets/cityscapes/tfrecord.
+By default TFRecords will be saved by the prefix `train` or `val`, to avoid future problems you should change it to `train_fine` and `val_fine`.

 ## Running the train/eval/vis jobs